mikami520/MultiHem/README.md

 # MultiHem
-Multitask of Intracranial Hemorrhage Using CT Scans
+Multitask Learning on Segmentation and Classification of Intracranial Hemorrhage Using CT Scans